ICAP

 Country Director

-Veronicah Mugisha, MBcHB, DPH, Mmed (PH)
+Veronicah Mugisha, MBChB, DPH, Mmed (PH)

 Dr. Veronicah Mugisha is a physician and public health specialist with over 30 years of clinical, research, and program management experience in the areas of HIV/AIDS, sexually transmitted infections, and epidemic and disaster management.
 A Ugandan national, she received her medical and post-graduate degrees from Makerere University in Uganda.